Sales operations 101: Definition, roles, and best practices

 Below, we’ll explore the details of this flexible methodology and how a great sales operations team can deliver some serious benefits to your business.

 Sales operations refers to any tool, plan, or training your company uses to enable its sales staff to deliver their best work.
 It may seem like a vague term, but having a clear sales operations plan can greatly increase success rates for your sales team.

 Sales ops provides a systemic approach to sales.
 While many companies already use a variety of tools to run their sales process, not every company creates an overarching sales and operations plan to manage the efficiency and productivity of those tools.
-A successful sales ops team can drive revenue by analyzing the effects of existing software integration (including contact management software), department communication, and long-term employment of company best practices.
-Sales ops also works with the sales department to smoothly introduce any news sales technology or practices, such as a sales app, which could impact the sales pipeline.
+A successful sales ops team can drive revenue by analyzing the effects of existing software integration (including contact management software), department communication, and company best practices.

 Sales operations’ primary goal is to smooth out the cracks in the sales process so that sales team members can do their jobs without worrying about other behind-the-scenes tasks.
 There are three areas that sales ops must navigate: systemic planning, technological tools, and company training.

 We’ll take an in-depth look at these areas below.

 Creating and maintaining a sales operations team is a serious business expense.
 New staff, new software, and additional time and attention to detail can make S&OP a big investment.
 Research, however, says that the return on investment is well worth it.

 The average worker spends 25 percent of their workday on email-related tasks, yet only 38 percent of those emails are revenue-generating.
 By not collaborating effectively, cross-departmental emailing leads to lost information and lower engagement, which ultimately adds up to lost revenue.